LoLLee49/b2b-saas-linkedin-organic-research/research/linkedIn-posts/ross-simmonds-03.md

 **Hook**: Google didn't fall in love with Reddit.
 It followed the users.

 **Format**: Text, Images

 **Engagement**: 78 Likes, 22 Comments, 2 Reposts

 **Key Insight**: Stop treating Reddit as a side channel.
 It's buyer research, reputation monitoring, and content strategy in one place.

 **Pattern**: Contrarian statement.
 Reframes platform behavior as user behavior.
-Removes “platform-first thinking” **Repurpose Angle**: a real-time map of customer truth vs company messaging, S **Full Text**: Google didn't fall in love with Reddit.
+Removes “platform-first thinking”

+**Repurpose Angle**: a real-time map of customer truth vs company messaging.

+**Full Text**: Google didn't fall in love with Reddit.
 It followed the users.

 People have been appending "reddit" to searches for years because they wanted answers that felt earned, not optimized.
 After the May 2026 core update, Reddit's No. 1 rankings jumped 54%.